bdanzi/StatisticsTutorialATLASItalia17/README.md

 ### Create tunnel to your machine

-We are not using X-redirection, but Jupyter notebook.
+We are not using X-redirection, but Jupyter notebook and ssh tunnel.
 Just copy and paste these commands:

-## What to do when relogin

-If you close the lxplus session, if you want to relogin you just need to do:

-    ssh lxplus
-    setupATLAS
-    lsetup ROOT
-    lsetup git
-    cd StatisticalTutorialATLASItalia17
-    source venv/bin/activate

-and then recreate the tunnel.
+    ./notebook.sh 7695

 Very important: the number here represent a port which should not be used by others (it is quite usual to find collision), so *use a random number of four digits different from the one here*:

-    ./notebook.sh 7695

 If a collission happens you will find a message as "The port 7695 is already in use, trying another port."
 It is ok, but take note ok the alternative port used in the message as